bernie-skipole/indipyclient/docs/source/usage/installation.rst

 You could run the INDI server on one machine, and indipyclient on another using the options to specify the host and port.
 However a more secure method would be to run both on the same machine using the default localhost, without the server opening the port to network connections.
 You can still use the terminal remotely, by calling the machine using SSH, and in the SSH session, open the client by running indipyclient.

-The Curses library depends on the terminal providing support for terminal control sequences, if your terminal program is not compatable you may find the layout distorted, or certain features such as selecting fields by mouse click not working.
-In which case, if possible, pick a different emulation.

 **For Import**

 You can import the indipyclient package to create your own clients or scripts.